dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Starsurge Empowerment

 This recent change made Starsurge buff all following fillers in that Eclipse hidden in the tooltip of each Eclipse.
-Wrath is buffed by an additive 8% during Solar Eclipse per starsurge cast, and the splash damage modifier of Starfire is buffed by an additive 25% with each cast during Lunar Eclipse.
+Wrath is buffed by an additive 6% during Solar Eclipse per starsurge cast, and the crit chance of Starfire is buffed by an additive 6% with each cast during Lunar Eclipse.

 While more damage is better than no compensation for the removal of the Eclipse extension (which was arguably a good decision), this brings with it a number of problems.
 Later Starsurges become worth less than earlier Starsurges in each Eclipse.
 What this results in is that pooling Astral Power is now always a dps loss which is our only way of reliable handling movement during st encounters, effectively nerfing our already lacking movement.